snipsco/snips-jeedom-plugin/README.md

 ```

 Variable name:
-- Should be composed by one or more English word, which can clearly and simply describe the useage of this variable
+- Should be composed by one or more English words, which can clearly and simply describe the usage of this variable
-- All the letter should be lower case
+- All the letters should be lower case
-- IfEach word within the name should be separated by a under line sign ('\_')
+- Each word within the name should be separated by an underline sign ('\_')

 Example:

-This is the variable used to content all the bindings which are ready to be executed (Condition checking passed).
+This is the variable used to contain all the bindings which are ready to be executed (Condition checking passed).
 ```php
 $bindings_with_correct_condition = array();
 ```